jupyterhub/repo2docker-action/README.md

 ## Optional Inputs

 - `NOTEBOOK_USER`:
     description: username of the primary user in the image.
-If this is not specified, the username in the default environment variable [GITHUB_ACTOR](https://help.github.com/en/actions/configuring-and-managing-workflows/using-environment-variables) is used.
+If this is not specified, the username in the default environment variable [GITHUB_ACTOR](https://help.github.com/en/actions/configuring-and-managing-workflows/using-environment-variables) is used.  **NOTE**: This value is overriden with `jovyan` if the parameters `BINDER_CACHE` or `MYBINDERORG_TAG` are provided.
 - `IMAGE_NAME`:
     name of the image.
 Example - myusername/myContainer.
 If not supplied, this defaults to <DOCKER_USERNAME/GITHUB_REPOSITORY_NAME>
 - `DOCKER_REGISTRY`: